 Let’s dive into four different types of neurotransmitters, to find out more about the amazing chemical reactions going on in the brain.
 Plus, learn a few tips on how to get more feel-good chemicals in your life, naturally.

 Serotonin - the mood regulator

 Serotonin plays an important role in regulating your mood.
-Serotonin is a neurotransmitter which means it helps to send messages between nerve cells in your body.

-How does Serotonin affect your mood?
+How does serotonin affect your mood?

 When you have adequate levels of serotonin, you feel emotionally stable and calm and you’ll also have noticeably higher levels of energy and focus.

 If you have low levels of serotonin, you’re likely to experience the following symptoms: